$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: -Dolbeault cohomology at isolated singularities

 \section{$L^2$-Dolbeault cohomology at isolated singularities}

 As a preparation for the proof of Theorem \ref{thm:B}, we study different kinds of $L^2$-Dolbeault cohomology in this section.
-Besides $\dq_w$ and $\dq_s$, we consider two other closed extensions of the $\dq$-operator which we will define in the following.
+Besides $\dq_{max}$ and $\dq_{min}$, we consider two other closed extensions of the $\dq$-operator for which we prove some vanishing theorems.
+Throughout this section, let $X$ be a pure-dimensional complex analytic set in $\C^L$ of dimension $n\geq 2$ with an isolated singularity at the origin such that $X$ carries the restriction of the Euclidean metric.
+For small $r>0$, let $X^*=X-\{0\}$, $X_r= X\cap B_r(0)$ and $X_r^*=X_r-\{0\}$.